kionell/osu-parsers/README.md

 ## Storyboard decoding

 Storyboard decoder is used to read both .osu and .osb files and convert them to the [Storyboard](https://kionell.github.io/osu-classes/classes/Storyboard.html) objects.
-This decoder is also fully synchronous with no async support at all.

 As in beatmap decoder, there are 4 ways to decode your .osu and .osb files:
-- via file path
+- via file path - async
-- via data buffer
+- via data buffer - sync
-- via string
+- via string - sync
-- via array of split lines
+- via array of split lines - sync

 ### Example of storyboard decoding